raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 Testing a pipeline handler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you've built the pipeline handler, we ca rebuild the code base, and test
+Once you've built the pipeline handler, we can rebuild the code base, and test
 capture through the pipeline through both of the cam and qcam utilities.

 .. code-block:: shell